octobercms/docs/backend-forms.md

             published: Published
             archived: Archived

-The second method defines options with a method declared in the model class.
-If the options element is omitted, the framework expects a method with the name `get*FieldName*Options` to be defined in the model.
-Using the example above, the model should have the `getStatusTypeOptions` method.
+The next approaches involve using the model class in your plugin or application codebase.
+If the `options` value is omitted, the framework expects a method with the name `get*FieldName*Options` to be defined in the model.

+Using the example below, the model class is expected to have the `getStatusTypeOptions` method.
 The first argument of this method is the current value of this field and the second is the current data object for the entire form.
 This method should return an array of options in the format **key => label**.

     status_type:
         label: Blog Post Status
         type: dropdown

-Supplying the dropdown options in the model class:
+This is an example of the model class method that supplies the dropdown options.
+Notice that the method name matches the column name in _TitleCase_ format.

     public function getStatusTypeOptions($value, $formData)
     {
         return ['all' => 'All', ...];
     }

-The third global method `getDropdownOptions` can also be defined in the model, this will be used for all dropdown field types for the model.
+You may also define a catch-all method that works as a fallback in cases where the dedicated method name is not defined, which will be used for all dropdown field types for the model.

 The first argument of this method is the field name, the second is the current value of the field, and the third is the current data object for the entire form.
 It should return an array of options in the format **key => label**.

     public function getDropdownOptions($fieldName, $value, $formData)
     {